 - On the left, choose “BTC” as the currency that you are selling.

 - On the right, pick whatever fiat currency you want.
-You can choose US Dollars, British Pounds, Euros or Russian Rubles.
+You can choose US Dollars, Euros, Canadian, UK etc. .

-Once you have completed the transaction, you will have fiat funds in your CEX.IO account.
-At that point, you can withdraw them.
+Once you have completed the transaction, you will have fiat funds in your Gemini account.
+At that point, you can withdraw them via ACH to your bank or if the amount is high enough request a bank wire.
 You can transfer them to a bank account or you can withdraw them using a credit or debit card.
 Once the fiat funds are in your bank account, you can then withdraw them as regular cash.

 • On an exchange platform, you have the option to buy, sell and trade cryptocurrencies.